jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 We are going to take a deep dive into salts and peppers and, specifically, their use for safely storing passwords in a username/password login system.

-# Human Factors
+# Password Human Factors

-## Memory
+## Human Memory

-Humans can remember at most 4-5 distinct passwords yet are likely members of dozens of digital services.
-For this reason they are likely to use the same passwords more than once, or variations of them, on different services.
-This means if a password stolen it potentially has larger security implications than for just one service.
-By applying the practises in this article it will be virtually impossible for one of these passwords to be obtained through a data breach.
+Generally people can remember at most 4-5 distinct passwords  (see [_Users are not the Enemy_, page 46](https://dl.acm.org/doi/pdf/10.1145/322796.322806)) yet are likely members of dozens of digital services that require username/password logins.
+For this reason they are likely to use the same passwords more than once, or variations of them, for different services.
+This means if a password is stolen it potentially has larger security implications than for just that one service.
+By applying the practises in this article it will be virtually impossible for one of these passwords to be obtained through one of the most common security breaches: a data breach.
+For examples of recent data breaches, and their extents, see the [';--have i been pwned?](https://haveibeenpwned.com/) website.

+There are ways of overcoming our memory limitations by writing down passwords, using a password manager or by using biometric logins.
+Each of these solutions introduce additional attack vectors, so in this article we will focus only on username/password logins and how salts and peppers relate to them.

+Writing down passwords: Someone finds your paper.???

+Password manager: Someone discovers your master password.???

+Biometrics: ???

 ## Typeability

 People must be able to type their passwords on their own devices and also other people's devices in the case that they are away from their own devices or have lost one of more of their devices.
-For this reason we will focus on the 95 ASCII visible, typeable characters for passwords for any calculations.
-This includes both the upper and lower case alphabet letters (26x2) and the numerals (10) and special characters (33) including the space character.
+For this reason we will focus on the 95 ASCII visible, typeable characters for password calculations in this article.
+This includes both the upper and lower case alphabet letters (26×2), the numerals (10) and special characters (33) including the space character.

 Count|ASCII Code (Decimal)|ASCII Character
 -|-|-